samuelcolvin/harrier/docs/pages/index.md

 * frontmatter:: extended frontmatter, like jekyll's frontmatter but on steroids.
 * sass:: support built in for effortless development and optimised deploys.
 * webpack:: for 21st century javascript development.
-* url hashes:: all assets ar renamed `whatever.[hash].ext`, meaning guarenteed content update after a deploy.
+* url hashes:: all assets ar renamed `whatever.[hash].ext`, meaning good CDN compatibility and guarenteed content update after a deploy.
 These paths are reflected in templates and sass using custom lookup functions.
 * simple:: sass, markdown, extensions, webpack just work with no complex faff.